In our Branded Content and Native Advertising Glossary we define each.

-Under the IAB native ad guidelines, there are four main types
+Under the IAB native ad guidelines, there are four main types of native advertising:

 - Infeed units, ads designed to fit in the flow of content, i.e. Facebook promoted post.